 Diversity is not lacking on Soho Radio so if you have musical tastes that span across numerous genres then tune into this station.

-Another London-based radio station, Balamii showcases a range of artists from many different musical backgrounds – although its main focus nowadays is dance, hip-hop and electronic music.
+Another London-based online radio station, Balamii showcases a range of artists from many different musical backgrounds – although its main focus nowadays is dance, hip-hop and electronic music.

 The founders of this station have recently opened a booking agency.
 They have also started broadcasting in New York as well to share the community radio vibes with the US audience.